mathew-perez/azure-network-protocols/README.md

 <h1>Network Protocols and Traffic</h1>

-Computer networking: it is how computers communicate with each other.
-Understanding networking is essential in the field of Information Technology.

-<p></p>

 In this tutorial, we observe various network traffic to and from Azure Virtual Machines with Wireshark as well as experiment with Network Security Groups.

 <p></p>